 🧡 Skip to main content🔍 Skip to search

-Configure the uploading process when transferring files and folders from local machine to a remote server so that it fits into allocated bandwidth, uses proper file transfer mode and preserves or modifies file dates and permissions.
+Configure the uploading process when transferring files and folders from a local machine to a remote server so that it fits into the allocated bandwidth, uses the proper file transfer mode, and preserves or modifies file dates and permissions.

 OptionsDetails